jellyfin/jellyfin.org/docs/general/server/transcoding.md

 ## Hardware Acceleration

 If your hardware supports this you can enable [hardware acceleration](/docs/general/administration/hardware-acceleration) for much faster transcoding.
 Some of the supported methods are listed below.

-- VAAPI
-- NVENC
+Jellyfin supports hardware accelerated transcoding on all modern GPUs from Intel, AMD, Nvidia, Apple, Rockchip and Raspberry Pi if the required hardware is available.

 ## Thread Count